aledor07/Evapotranspiration_forecasting/README.md

 | **NSE**         | 0.62                  | 0.57             | 0.60           |
 | **R Squared**   | 0.62                  | 0.59             | 0.60           |

+Several tests were conducted using additional regressors but no improvement in the results was observed.

 ## Backtesting